A Moment of Romance

 A Moment of Romance (天若有情) is a 1990 Hong Kong action romance film directed by Benny Chan, produced by Johnnie To, and starring Andy Lau, Jacklyn Wu and Ng Man-tat.
 For his performance in the film, Ng was awarded Best Supporting Actor at the 10th Hong Kong Film Awards.

 A Moment of Romance tells an action-packed love story between an underworld rag and a rich heiress and is considered a major classic of Hong Kong cinema.

-Because of the film, Andy Lau was nicknamed "Wah Dee" (華Dee), the character he portrays in the film, while the film is also one of Lau's representative works.
+Because of the film, Andy Lau was nicknamed "Wah Dee" (華Dee), the character he portrays in the film, while the film is also one of Lau's signature works.

 Plot

 Wah Dee, a young triad gangster in Hong Kong, is the getaway driver in a jewelry store robbery.
 When the raid goes wrong, he takes a young woman named Jo-Jo hostage.
 A senior member of Wah Dee's gang, Trumpet, demands that she be killed, but Wah Dee resists and saves her.
 After Wah Dee is arrested, Jo-Jo refuses to identify him to the police.
 While Wah Dee tries to act coldly towards Jo-Jo, she expresses gratitude and affection towards him, who, on the other hand, also starts to fall in love with her.
 Wah Dee hides in his grandfather's home in Macau to protect Jo-Jo from the triads, but she finds him and they spend time together there.

 After returning to Hong Kong, Jo-Jo is forced to move to Canada with her parents, threatening to prosecute Wah Dee for abducting her.
 Promising to come with them, she insists on meeting Wah Dee for the last time.
 A letter expressing her no-regret love for him is left in his apartment after she has taken care of a drunk Wah Dee and his flat as well.
 Trumpet organizes a meeting to announce his dominance over the gang after the death of their leader.
 A fight broke out, where brother Seven, Wah Dee's boss, is killed by Trumpet and his partners.
 Wah Dee escapes with the help of his friend Rambo, yet is hit from behind by Trumpet with a metal gas tank.

 Nosebleeded and shocked, Wah Dee then decides to come to Jo-Jo's house and picks her up while she is on the verge of leaving.
 They arrive at a church to organize their own wedding with outfits stolen from a boutique.
 While Jo-Jo is praying, Wah Dee secretly leaves.
 He then follows Trumpet as well as two others out of a sauna with a knife, attempting to kill him.
-With the help of Rambo, Trumpet and one of his mates is killed yet Rambo and Wah Dee also dies on the street.
+With the help of Rambo, Trumpet and one of his mates is killed yet Wah Dee also dies on the street.
 Meanwhile, Jo-Jo is seen running on the highway in the wedding dress looking for Wah Dee.